 An endowment gift is a gift to an established fund that is permanently invested.
 When you make an endowment gift, you create a steady stream of annual income to support our good work.

 Named gifts provide Dunwoody with opportunities to recognize exceptional contributions with naming rights.
 These include scholarships, endowed faculty positions, academic departments, or facilities.
 Named gifts are often given in honor or memory of a friend or family member.

 For More Information

-We greatly appreciate the gifts from over 1,700 donors who have already joined us.
+We greatly appreciate the support from donors who have already joined us.
 You are making a positive impact on the future success of our students, communities, and industries.
 Thank you!

 A Degree of Purpose

 For Dunwoody alum Bridgette Dalldorf ’22, the Engineering Drafting & Design program was a way for her to make a difference in the lives of others.
 “I’m interested in a career where I can work on medical devices, because I would really like to be able to help people,” she said.
 “Long term my dream would be to do prosthetic design.”